sljoyner3/DATA-441-Project-1/index.md

       return

     # Iterate over every values and fit a linear regression model based
-    #   on the weights and update the output
+    #   on the weighted data values and update the output
     for i in range(n):
         weights = w[:, i]
         lm = LinearRegression()